 I feel that the basic foundation training is paramount and there are no shortcuts to success.
 All training, whether with small, medium or large - Border Collie or Non Pedigree needs to be positive and fun agility’s just a game played the handler’s way.

-Qualified Olympia 29 times (10 years with a small dog as well as
+Qualified Olympia 29 times (10 years with a small dog as well as a large

 Qualified 8 different dogs for Olympia